klarna/klarna-on-demand-android/doc/android_studio_setup.md

-## Setup JUnit environment on Android Studio
+## Setup JUnit4 environment on Android Studio

 Please follow these steps in order to allow Android Studio to run and debug JUnit4 tests:
 * Install 'Android Studio Unit Test' plugin: